 DO NOT register them with your chosen hosting provider.
 They usually give you a free domain for the first year but charge a lot starting from the second.
-Go for a discount domain registrar like Namecheap, Namesilo, Internetbs.
-These are all companies I have dealt with and have awesome prices and flawless service.
+Go for a discount domain registrar like Namecheap, Namesilo, Internets.
+These are all companies I have dealt with and have excellent prices and flawless service.

 You don’t have to register the domain name at your hosting company.
 You can register it at any other registrar and point it to your hosting account.
-It’s quite easy, copy/pasting 2 lines of text really.
-You can search “update name server” in Google and you will find countless helpful articles on it.
+It’s quite easy, copy/pasting two lines of text.
+You can search “update nameserver” on Google, and you will find countless helpful articles on it.

 How about local domains?